Representation theory of the Lorentz group: Spinors

 It is the SO(3)-invariant subspaces of the irreducible representations that determine whether a representation has spin.
-From the above paragraph, it is seen that the (m, n) representation has spin if m + n is half-integral.
+From the above paragraph, it is seen that the (m, n) representation has spin if m + n is half-integer.
 The simplest are (1/2, 0) and (0, 1/2), the Weyl-spinors of dimension 2.
 Then, for example, (0, 3/2) and (1, 1/2) are a spin representations of dimensions 2⋅3/2 + 1 = 4 and (2 + 1)(2⋅1/2 + 1) = 6 respectively.
 According to the above paragraph, there are subspaces with spin both 3/2 and 1/2 in the last two cases, so these representations cannot likely represent a single physical particle which must be well-behaved under SO(3).
 It cannot be ruled out in general, however, that representations with multiple SO(3) subrepresentations with different spin can represent physical particles with well-defined spin.
 It may be that there is a suitable relativistic wave equation that projects out unphysical components, leaving only a single spin.

 Construction of pure spin n/2 representations for any n (under SO(3)) from the irreducible representations involves taking tensor products of the Dirac-representation with a non-spin representation, extraction of a suitable subspace, and finally imposing differential constraints.